OSGeo/OSGeoLive-doc/quickstart/saga_quickstart.rst

 Importing/Exporting data
 ========================
 If you want to import or export data different modules are present.
-Most useful is the module: Import/Export GDAL/OGR, which can be found in the modules\file\GDAL/OGR menu.
+Most useful is the module: Import/Export GDAL/OGR, which can be found in the modules|file|GDAL/OGR menu.
 Using this module many raster formats can be imported, including geotiff.
 The same module can also be used to export data to these formats.

 .. tip:: SAGA GIS grid format is supported by GDAL since version 1.7.0.
 Files saved by SAGA can be opened by many other programs using GDAL.
 However, you must open the '\*.sdat' file and not the '\*.sgrd' file.

-.. tip:: If you have your own digital elevation model, you can repeat the steps in this Quickstart by importing the grid using the GDAL module.
+In this example we will use the digital elevation (SRTM) data from the region around Barcelona as you would download it from the web.

+The data file we want to use is SRTM_u03_n041e002.tif and can be found under `/usr/local/share/ossim/ossim_data` .
+You can import this using the Import/Export GDAL/OGR module, which can also be found in the modules|file|GDAL/OGR menu.

+After importing this dataset and opening it in a new window, you will most likely be disappointed: It looks all gray!
+Let's check what might be the cause: Some pixels near the coast seem to have a very small value (-32768) (you can check the value of a pixel by checking the Z: value in the status bar while moving your mouse over the grid).

+ These pixels actually have no data, so we should adjust the nodata settings: in the object properties window, set the maximum no data value to -32768 and apply.
+After doing that, we can reset our color scale to fit the range of the data.
+An easy method is right clicking on the grid in the workspace and choosing 'Classification|Set Range to minimum maximum'.

+You are now ready to repeat the first steps to create a hillshaded map or explore some of the other modules of SAGA.

 More Information
 ================
 This live dvd contains the SAGA userguide: